SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/numeric/cot.rst

 Returns
 ============

-Always returns a floating point result of the cotangent.
+When using the ``COT`` floating point number scalar function, real arguments are automatically cast to double precision.

 Notes
 =======